LogtalkDotOrg/logtalk-for-vscode/README.md

 Automatically call the "Logtalk: Make - Reload" command when saving a Logtalk source file.

-#### diagrams format
+#### Diagrams file format

     "logtalk.diagrams.format": "dot"

-Format for diagrams generated using the "Generate Diagrams" and "Generate Project Diagrams" commands.
-Note that support for Mermaid is experimental due to limitations in the Mermaid library that currently don't provide all the required features for parity with Graphviz and D2.
+Format for the diagram files generated using the "Generate Diagrams" and "Generate Project Diagrams" commands.
+Note that support for Mermaid is experimental due to limitations in the Mermaid library that currently doesn't provide all the required features for parity with Graphviz and D2.

 ## Known Issues